 How to remove geotags from photos taken with your iPhone

-3) Tap on the List icon in the lower left corner of the screen to access photo library.
+- Tap the “+” icon in the center of the screen to access the photo library.

-4) Search for the photo for which you want to remove the GPS data.
-Tap on the small blue “i” located to the right of the photo.
+- Search for the photo for which you want to remove the GPS data and tap to open it in the app.